wordofwarning/wordofwarning.org/hab/turn/index.md

 ---
 <small>Updated 13 March 2023</small>

 **Turn** is our annual platform for North West† dancers and dance-makers — an opportunity to engage with new dance in Manchester.

-After a 6-year hiatus it returned to <a href="https://contactmcr.com" target="_blank">Contact</a> on [**10 March 2023**](/current/2023-turn) for a tenth edition with nine short works — get a feel for it with our gallery of [artist's images](/galleries/2023-turnpre) and read their [programme notes](/current/2023-turn/programme).
+After a 6-year hiatus it returned to <a href="https://contactmcr.com" target="_blank">Contact</a> on [**10 March 2023**](/current/2023-turn) for a tenth edition with nine short dance-works — get a feel for it with our gallery of [artist's images](/galleries/2023-turnpre) and read their [programme notes](/current/2023-turn/programme).

 Manchester's open call dance platform, Turn aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event.